chainguard-images/images/images/hugo/README.md

 Now open your browser to [localhost:8080](http://localhost:8080)!

-FIf you're interested in enterprise support, SLAs, and access to older tags, [get in touch](https://www.chainguard.dev/chainguard-images).
+If you're interested in enterprise support, SLAs, and access to older tags, [get in touch](https://www.chainguard.dev/chainguard-images).